-These tasty little turkey burgers will leave your whole family asking for another, which was all part of the plan–they are sliders after all!
+These tasty little turkey burger sliders will leave your whole family asking for another, which was all part of the plan–they are sliders after all!

 These turkey burgers are a favorite at our house.
 I first made these as sliders after I realized that my younger son was more likely to eat a burger if it was more like a large, flattened meatball.
 He started eating sliders as if they were indeed meatballs, with the bun and toppings on the side, but eventually I guess was curious to see what the burger would taste like with the bun, and now enjoys the sliders the same way the rest of us do.

-Of course, that is another great aspect of these sliders: they can be eaten with buns, such as the delicious brioche bun pictured above, or the healthier whole grain one pictured below…or they can be enjoyed without the bun and instead over a salad, rice, or pasta.
+Of course, that is another great aspect of these sliders: they can be eaten with buns, such as the delicious brioche bun pictured here or they can be enjoyed without the bun and instead over a salad, rice, or pasta.

-This recipe serves 4 people, yielding 2 sliders per person.
-Younger kids may be content with 1 while growing teenagers (and hard working dads) may want 3.
+This recipe serves 3-4 people, yielding 2 sliders per person.
+Younger kids may be content with 1 while growing teenagers (and many parents) may want 3.
 This recipe is easy to double if you need more or if you want to batch cook and save time later.
 It really doesn’t take much longer, especially if you have a large skillet or grill and can cook most of them at once.
 They are perfect for pulling out for a quick lunch or dinner, I usually just reheat them in the microwave.

-Finally, these turkey burger sliders are a healthy alternative to beef.
-We love beef sliders as well, but I try to keep our red meat consumption to once or twice per week.
-The key to a good turkey burger is using a mix of dark and light turkey meat (or a package that says around 94% lean).
-In addition, adding oil to the ground turkey mixture ensures that the sliders aren’t dry and the parsley, onion, and garlic give them some extra flavor while keeping them mild enough for young taste buds.
+Finally, these turkey burger sliders are a healthful alternative to beef.
+The key to a good turkey burger is using a mix of dark and light turkey meat.
+You can also read the package and look for one that says around 94% lean.
+In addition, adding olive oil to the ground turkey mixture ensures that the sliders aren’t dry.
+And adding parsley, onion, and garlic gives them extra flavor while keeping them mild enough for young taste buds.